daireto/sqlactive/docs/api/active-record-mixin.md

 > ???+ note
 >
->     When inserting new rows, refreshing the instances after commit is not necessary.
+>     When inserting new rows, refreshing the instances after commit is no
->     The instances are already available after commit, but you still can use the
+>     necessary.
+The instances are already available after commit, but you
->     `refresh` flag to refresh them if needed.
+>     still can use the `refresh` flag to refresh them if needed.

 > **Parameters**